-Trusted S1 tracking devices are tracking an ice floe and ocean currents in the Arctic
+Trusted S1 tracking devices are tracking ice floe and ocean currents in the Arctic

-At the moment two buoys are floating in west Greenland displayed with two Iridium satellite tracking devices with the purpose of tracking the ocean currents and a drifting ice floe
+At the moment two buoys are floating in west Greenland displayed with two Iridium satellite tracking devices with the purpose of tracking ocean currents and a drifting ice floe.

-Thursday, July 19, 2018, was a very cloudy day in Qussimiut in western Greenland.
-The crew was watching the beautiful Greenland icebergs at the front deck of Havella 2 after weeks at sea, and ready to throw the yellow buoy on the ice floe they sailed towards.
+Thursday, July 19, 2018, was a very cloudy day in Qussimiut in Western Greenland.
+The crew was watching the beautiful Greenland icebergs from the front deck of Havella 2 after weeks at sea, preparing to throw the yellow buoy on the ice floe they sailed towards.

-The next couple of years, the buoy should be lying on the ice floe to simulate the iceberg which sank Titanic in 1912.
+The next couple of years, the buoy will be lying on the ice floe to simulate the iceberg which sank the Titanic in 1912.

 An Arctic expedition to West Greenland

-Ragnar Thorseth is the expedition leader onboard Havella 2.
-Ragnar is known as “The Last Viking” and has traveled with Viking ships around the world, and in fact, he was also the first Norwegian to reach the North Pole by land.
+Ragnar Thorseth, the expedition leader onboard the ship Havella 2, is known as “The Last Viking”.
+He has traveled with Viking ships around the world, and in fact, he was also the first Norwegian to reach the North Pole by land.
 His arctic experience is definitely needed when sailing among icebergs at night along the West Greenland coastline in rough weather.

-The expedition to Greenland started in Norway, then sailed over to the Faroe Islands, Iceland, South Greenland, and later to North-west Greenland to Nuuk, previous Godthåp.
+The expedition to Greenland started in Norway, then sailed over to the Faroe Islands, Iceland, South Greenland, and later to North-west Greenland to Nuuk, previous Godthåb.

 Tracking of ice floes and ocean currents